Published on

 Locating Your City, Street, and House:

 Yes, the app allows users to find their city, street, and house.
-However, it's worth mentioning that addresses in the CIS space may not be as effectively recognized, requiring users to enter coordinates for accurate results.
+However, it's worth mentioning that addresses in the CIS space may not be as effectively recognized, requiring users to enter coordinates for accurate results when searching for satellite images of their property.

 View Modes:

-The app offers three primary view modes: Road, Dark Road for nighttime visibility, and Satellite Hybrid for a combination of maps and satellite imagery.
+The app offers three primary view modes: Road, Dark Road for nighttime visibility, and Satellite Hybrid for a combination of maps and satellite imagery of your house.

 Frequency of Map Updates:

 It's important to note that map updates are infrequent, which might affect the timeliness and accuracy of information in some regions.
-Users should be aware that regular updates may not be as reliable compared to other mapping services.
+Users should be aware that regular updates may not be as reliable compared to other mapping services when looking for current satellite image of their house.

 tl dr